fridaykitty/gamblecore/README.md

 Let's go gambling!

 (There's a slight delay in the audio on speeds below 4.)
-(Feel free to rewrite this mod with credit.)
+(Feel free to rewrite this mod, no credit needed.)